engineer-man/piston/readme.md

 ## Piston
-Piston is the underlying engine for running untrusted and possibly malicious code that originates from from EMKC contests and challenges.
-It's also used in the Engineer Man Discord server via [felix bot](https://github.com/engineer-man/felix).
+Piston is the underlying engine for running untrusted and possibly malicious code that originates from EMKC contests and challenges.
+It's also used in the Engineer Man Discord server via
+[felix bot](https://github.com/engineer-man/felix).

 #### Installation